elanhickler/seObjectiveReaper/README.md

 Functions to manipulate the REAPER project.

 ### AUDIODATA
-Functions to read/write/manipulate audio eiter from TAKE or arbitrary data.
+Functions to read/write/manipulate audio either from TAKE or arbitrary data.

 ### MIDINOTE
 Functions to manipulate a midi note or to create new midi notes in TAKE.